Ruby vs. Diamond: Which One Suits You?

 Diamonds are the world’s hardest substance, scoring a perfect 10 on the Mohs Scale, and nothing can scratch them except for another diamond.
 This makes them an ideal stone for everyday wear.
 It is still good practice to remove your ring before taking on rough tasks, though, since a diamond can still be damaged or chipped if it is hit.

 Rubies are also exceptionally hard gems, featuring a score of 9 on the Mohs scale.
 Their hardness makes them an excellent choice for everyday wear in an engagement ring.
 Choosing a stone with no surface-reaching inclusions can also help to ensure durability and resistance to chipping.

-Gemstone enhancements improve various qualities of a gemstone, such as clarity or color.
-High heat and pressure (HPHT) treatments, irradiation treatments and coating treatments are used to change or enhance a diamond’s color.
+Gemstone enhancements improve various qualities of a gemstone, such as clarity or colour.
+High heat and pressure (HPHT) treatments, irradiation treatments and coating treatments are used to change or enhance a diamond’s colour.
 Fracture filling is a treatment to reduce the appearance of white fractures, and laser drilling is occasionally used to remove imperfections for an improved look of clarity.

 Meanings and Symbolism

 Diamonds, with their captivating sparkle and their status as the world’s hardest substance, are a classic gemstone symbol of timeless love and powerful romance.
 The absence of hue in the colourless stones makes them a symbol of purity as well.

 The vivid red colour of a ruby makes it an instant symbol of adoration and passion.
 Past cultures have also thought of it as a symbol of life and good health, which can mean good luck and fortune through your relationship.
 Rubies were often the gemstones of royalty, making them a particularly regal choice for a ring.